The Problem

-Former athletes experience a number of challenges to helping them transition into “normal life” after retiring from sport.
+Former athletes experience a number of challenges when transitioning into life after a professional sporting career.

 All transitions are followed by a period of disruption in which old routines, assumptions, and relationships change and new ones evolve.
 In sport, it seems that most organisations have not given the same attention to assisting athletes to move out of the organisational structure as they have when helping them move in.